 (Only include pests that are regulated by your national and are associated with the plant or plant part traded (e.g. if only fruit is traded then do not include pests that are only associated with leaves)).
-Also

-List of regulated pests associated with the commodity for trade consider including pests regulated by other countries, especially for those instances in which your NPPO export the commodity.)
+Also consider including pests regulated by other countries, especially for those instances in which your NPPO export the commodity.)